By 2050, seven in ten people will live in a city. Will they be happy?

 At the forefront, in Australia, architects Nicholas Gurney and Brad Swartz are rewriting the rules for an ideal home by repurposing existing small homes and apartments.
 Planners and academics Rob Adams and Jefa Greenaway fight to change the face of our cities for the better.
 All in support of a unique idea, that our cities can be the happiest, healthiest places on earth.

-Across 6 ten-minute episodes, we will explore the philosophies and meet the thinkers, planners, and designers that are shaping the future of our cities.
+Across six 10-minute episodes, we will explore the philosophies and meet the thinkers, planners, and designers that are shaping the future of our cities.

 More from Small Footprint